Best Twitter API for Social Listening

 Questions teams ask when choosing the best API for social listening

-These are the practical buying questions that usually come up once a team is seriously comparing options.
+These are the practical questions that usually come up once a team is seriously comparing options.

 What should a team compare when choosing a social listening API?

-The most useful comparison usually includes repeatable search, account and timeline context, workflow fit for reporting or alerts, and how quickly the team can move from evaluation to a stable monitoring loop.
+A strong comparison usually includes repeatable search, account and timeline context, support for reporting or alerts, and how quickly the team can move from evaluation to a stable monitoring loop.

 Is the best social listening API always the one with the most endpoints?